A Naturalist’s Guide to the Birds of Britain & Northern Europe

 Photographs by Paul Sterry

-A brand new, entry-level photographic identification guide to the commoner birds of Britain and Northern Europe, featuring 280 species that the amateur naturalist might expect to see in the field or garden.
+A Naturalist’s Guide to the Birds of Britain & Northern Europe is a photographic identification guide to the commoner birds of Britain and Northern Europe, featuring 280 species that the amateur naturalist might expect to see in the field or garden.
 The user-friendly introduction covers geography, climate, habits, taxonomy and nomenclature, bird topography, and the best places to watch birds, in a way that doesn’t assume prior knowledge of the subject.
 Includes a list of useful addresses and contacts.

 Paul Sterry is one of the UK’s leading wildlife and natural history photographers, with more than 40 highly successful books to his name.
 Originally trained as a biologist, he uses his knowledge of natural history and ecology to take images that serve to depict wildlife in a natural context, and to celebrate its beauty.

 Specifications 180 x 128mm / 7” x 5”.
 Extent 160 pages 40,000 words approx. c300 colour photographs.